debate-map/app/README.md

 <details><summary><b>[setup-general] General repo setup</b></summary>

 * 1\) Ensure [NodeJS](https://nodejs.org) (v14.13.0+) is installed, as well as [Yarn](https://yarnpkg.com/getting-started/install) needed for Yarn workspaces.
+	* Note: Installation of a new command-line tool generally requires that you restart your terminal/IDE in order for its binaries to be accessible simply by name (assuming the installer has added its folder to the `Path` environment-variable automatically).
+So if a step fails due to "Command X is not recognized", check this first.
+(To save space, this "restart your terminal/IDE before proceeding" note will not be repeated in other guide-modules/steps.)
 * 2\) Clone/download this repo to disk. (https://github.com/debate-map/app.git)
 * 3\) Install this repo's dependencies by running: `yarn install`
 * 4\) There is an ugly additional step that used to be required here, relating to a messy transition in the NPM ecosystem from commonjs to esm modules.
 For now, this issue is being worked around in this repo through use of [these](https://github.com/debate-map/app/tree/master/patches) and [these](https://github.com/Venryx/web-vcore/tree/master/patches) patch files (which are auto-applied by npm/yarn).
 However, if you get strange webpack/typescript build errors relating to commonjs/esm modules, it's probably related to [this issue](https://github.com/apollographql/apollo-client/pull/8396#issuecomment-894563662), which may then require another look at the patch files (or attempting to find a more reliable solution).
 * 5\) Copy the `.env.template` file in the repo root, rename the copy to `.env`, and fill in the necessary environment-variables.
-At the moment, regular frontend and backend devs can ignore this step; only backend deployers/maintainers (ie. those pushing changes to the cloud for production) have environment-variables they need to fill in.
+At the moment, regular frontend and backend devs don't need to make any modifications to the new `.env` file; only backend deployers/maintainers (ie. those pushing changes to the cloud for production) have environment-variables they need to fill in.

 > If you're looking for a higher-level "quick start" guide, see here: [Quick start](https://github.com/debate-map/app/tree/master/Docs/QuickStart.md)